mcmasterwhitewater/mcmasterwhitewater.github.com/faq.markdown

 ### 8. How much does it Cost?

-·	You have to join the Mac Outdoor Club for $10
+ï¿½	You have to join the Mac Outdoor Club for $10

-·	For only $95 you get 10 hours of lessons PLUS free access to open pool sessions for the whole year!
+ï¿½	For only $95 you get 8 hours of lessons PLUS free access to open pool sessions for the whole year!

-·	Roll clinic is $35
+ï¿½	Roll clinic is $35

-·	You also get cheap access to club equipment for summer trips
+ï¿½	You also get cheap access to club equipment for summer trips

 ### 9. I have More Questions